 Take it to the limit

-Another smart way for retirement-minded workers (i.e., all of us) to proceed is with a Roth IRA.
+Another smart way for retirement-minded workers (i.e., all of us) to proceed involves a Roth IRA.
 Provided you don't exceed the income limits, you can contribute to a Roth in addition to the moola you plunk down in your 401(k).
 Savvy investors should do just that.

 Yes, unlike a traditional IRA, you'll invest after-tax dollars.
 The trade-off, though, is that when you pass the 59-and-a-half-year mark, you're free to tap those proceeds -- which grow on a tax-free basis -- without paying Uncle Sam a single cent in taxes.